 Exclusion Please explain Our most recent completed acquisitions are excluded as well as they are being integrated into the company now.
 We expect this to be a small fraction of our total water consumption and provide little exposure to water risk.
+Our largest recent acquisition of Frutarom is included in metrics throughout the report except where explicitly highlighted that metric only relates to Legacy IFF.
 Small leased offices Small leased office spaces (fewer than 50 employees) where water is provided through the lease and is managed by our landlords.